Dr Alice Moseley

 UKRI Enhancing Place-based Partnerships in Public Engagement Scheme - Delivering a community supported vision for achieving net zero carbon targets within a livestock farmed environment

-Working with members of the farming and wider community, this project will employ a Citizen’s Jury approach to assess evidence relating to the steps necessary to deliver a net zero livestock industry in Devon’s ‘Ruby Country’.
-Outputs from the exercise will be used to develop a ‘roadmap’ to deliver net zero livestock production alongside a healthy, thriving rural environment for people and nature.
-The roadmap will be promoted for adoption by the livestock sector with support from the wider community in the Ruby Country to help strengthen the future viability of the sector whilst also protecting the unique agricultural characteristics of the Ruby Country, the rural communities which rely on this sector, and the natural environment.
+Working with members of the farming and wider community, this project will employ an online deliberative forum, using elements of a Citizen’s Jury approach, to assess evidence relating to the steps necessary to deliver a net zero livestock industry in Devon’s ‘Ruby Country’.
+Outputs from the exercise will be used to help identify critical actions to deliver net zero livestock production alongside a healthy, thriving rural environment for people and nature.
+The outputs will also be made available to the Devon Climate Emergency Response group, Devon County Council and the Devon net Zero Task Force, to inform the development of the Devon Carbon Plan.
+The actions and priorities idenitfied during the project will be promoted for adoption by the livestock sector with support from the wider community in the Ruby Country to help strengthen the future viability of the sector whilst also protecting the unique agricultural characteristics of the Ruby Country, the rural communities which rely on this sector, and the natural environment.
 The project is a collaboration between Rothamsted Research, the University of Exeter and community partners working in the Ruby Country and wider Devon area (Ruby Country Partnership, West Devon Business Information Point and Devon Communities Together).

 Dr Alice Moseley (PI).
 The British Academy funding was derived from a partnership with the Department for Business, Energy and Industrial Strategy.